News | Sign Up | A LEVER FOR SCALE

 • General Sales Taxes: $1,696 per capita

 Texas does not levy an individual income tax or corporate income tax but does have a gross receipts tax.
-(Census counts this revenue as either general sales tax revenue or selective sales tax revenue.).
+(Census counts this revenue as either general sales tax revenue or selective sales tax revenue.)

 Political Alignment: Aligned Republican

-During the 2023 session, the state’s Senate and House were both Republican controlled.
+During 2024, the state’s Senate and House were both Republican controlled.
 The state’s Governor was also a Republican.5

 Types of Common Ballot Measures Available:6 One